Brendan Donovan Player Props: Cardinals vs. Rockies

-The St. Louis Cardinals and Brendan Donovan, who went 0-for-4 last time out, battle German Marquez and the Colorado Rockies at Coors Field, Monday at 8:40 PM ET.
+Brendan Donovan -- 1-for-4 in his last game -- will be in action for the St. Louis Cardinals against the Colorado Rockies, with Kyle Freeland on the mound, on April 11 at 8:40 PM ET.

-In his last game he had a hitless performance (0-for-4) against the Brewers.
+In his last game he had a one-hit performance (1-for-4) against the Rockies.

 Brendan Donovan Game Info & Props vs. the Rockies